 THE CHAMBER MUSIC FESTIVAL OF LEXINGTON IS A 10-DAY MUSIC FESTIVAL IN THE HEART OF THE FAMED BLUEGRASS REGION OF KENTUCKY.

-The 2017 Chamber Music Festival of Lexington will present 10 continuous days of events - traditional concerts, pop-up events, fundraisers, and more.
-It will feature a return of Ensemble-in-Residence WindSync, our core artists, with a guest artist and composer-in-residence to be announced.
+The 2018 Chamber Music Festival of Lexington will present 10 continuous days of events - traditional concerts, pop-up events, fundraisers, and more.
+It will feature a return of Ensemble-in-Residence WindSync, our core artists, with a guest artist to be announced.
+Stay tuned for more information!

 BOARD OF DIRECTORS